ashley-koh/emt-project/README.md

 Made this as a submission to a project I had back in Poly for a module called EMT.

+This project aims to capture different types of ice-cream sticks using OpenCV with python and present them using frontend web technology.

 ## Dependancies